When you insulate your home it acts as a block against heat loss and heat gain, particularly in roofs and ceilings, floors and walls.

 How Does Ceiling Insulation Work?

 On a hot day a roof that is exposed to the sun without insulation will start to absorb heat from outside the building.
-The roof will become hotter and hotter, and then will emit this heat in the house, resulting in a hotter environment within.
+The roof will become hotter and hotter, and then will emit this heat into the house, resulting in a hotter environment within.

 The opposite happens during winter, in which the heat from the house is absorbed by the roof and released outside.
 During the night the inside temperature can often be as chilling as the temperature outside.